 Hawaii Island also offers a remarkable human story and history of an ancient land.
 Feel the aura of the Polynesian ancestors who arrived more than a thousand years ago as you walk through ancient villages, and see other well-preserved pieces of their past.

 Everywhere there is rich evidence of native culture.
-Our group will explore historic sites and temples, lending insight into their ancient way of life.
+Our student travel group will explore historic sites and temples, lending insight into their ancient way of life.
 We will learn about Hawaiian beliefs, customs and heritage, and the impact of colonialism.

 It is here that Kamehameha the Great established his kingdom, uniting all the islands under one rule.
 It is also here that Captain James Cook landed in 1778 as the first westerner to interact with the native population.
 Nothing will ever be the same.
 And while we can’t go back, we can learn much from the past.